Æthelburh Princess of Kent and Queen of Northumbria

 Eanflæd’s influence extended further than Whitby and for a period she was patron to St Wilfrid, one of the great movers and shakers of the church in the second half of the 7th Century.
 Wilfrid was one of the primary proponents of the Roman rite at the Synod of Whitby.
 He was immensely influential but also was heavily involved in the politics of the period and didn’t always come out on top.
-He subsequently went on to convert the South Saxons and founded a see at Selsey, near Chichester.
+He subsequently went on to convert the South Saxons and founded their first cathedral at Selsey, near Chichester.

 Following Oswiu’s death, Eanflæd retired to the Abbey of Whitby where she succeeded St Hild as abbess.
 She died at some point between 685 and 704.